-The holiday season is in full swing.
-It's a time of joy, reflection, hope, and shopping - lots and lots of shopping.
-Everywhere you look, every channel you flip through, is filled with catchy holiday advertisements from the chain stores, promising the biggest and best sales of the season.
-And in recent years, they've seemed to capitalize on the ease and popularity of online shopping for those looking to check off every gift on their Christmas lists, fast.
+With the holiday season now in full swing, it's more important than ever to keep our small businesses top of mind when tackling our shopping lists.
+Sure, every television channel you flip through right now is filled with catchy holiday advertisements from the chain stores, promising the biggest and best sales of the season.
+And this year especially, they've capitalized on the ease and popularity of online shopping for those looking to check off every gift on their Christmas lists in a safe, fast manner.

 While there's no arguing that online shopping can be convenient, what "warm and fuzzy" feeling do you get from that type of transaction?
-Does easiness trump the emotional benefits you'd feel from contributing to someone's livelihood by shopping local?
-The ability we all have to support our community's brothers and sisters, aunts and uncles, cousins, neighbors, friends — all the people who make our community a wonderful place to live — will always be worth the collective time and effort in our book.
+Does easiness trump the emotional benefits you'd feel from contributing to someone's livelihood during a terribly trying time by shopping local?
+The ability we all have to support our hometown's brothers and sisters, aunts and uncles, cousins, neighbors, friends — all the people who make our community a wonderful place to live — will always be worth the collective time and effort in our book.
 And here's why.

 Shopping local helps grow your community's economy.